Child Home Injury Prevention (CHIP) Scheme

+You can complete the assessment online and on submission a copy will be sent to your email address.
 It's also available on Mosaic so it can be added to a child/family's record.

 Parent education plays an important role in preventing child accidents in the home.
 Staff and volunteers working with families are in a great position to educate parents and carers about child injuries and how they can be prevented.

 The CHIP e-learning module is a must-do for anyone who works with children under 5 years of age or supports families with children under 5.
 It takes around 20 minutes and by the end practitioners will be able to:

 - Identify what causes the most common and serious injuries in the under 5s and what can be done to prevent them

 - Explain the link between child development and injuries